magento/devdocs/guides/v1.0/install-gde/install/install-web.md

 3. From the **Store Default Language** list, click the default language to use in your store.

-3. Expand **Advanced Modules Configuraiton** to optionally enable or disable modules before you install the Magento software.
+3. Expand **Advanced Modules Configuration** to optionally enable or disable modules before you install the Magento software.

 	Before you enable or disable modules, review the information discussed in <a href="#instgde-install-web-enable-mod">Enabling and disabling modules</a>.